uidaholib/spec-docs/content/tips-tricks/vertical-files.md

 ### Idaho Subject Vertical File
 ---
 This VF consists of 52 cubic feet of materials and is stored next to the IJC area.
-See it's Archives West record here: [Idaho Subject Vertical File](https://archiveswest.orbiscascade.org/ark:80444/xv414702)
+See its Archives West record here: [Idaho Subject Vertical File](https://archiveswest.orbiscascade.org/ark:80444/xv414702)